 I love dancing the Lindy Hop!
 Attending dance lessons started in the run up to mine and my (now) wife’s wedding, but we loved it and have continued to dance some 5 years later!

 Why did you choose to work in dementia?

 My paternal grandfather was diagnosed with Alzheimer’s when I was around 10 or 11.
-I remember being shocked that there were no medicines available to make my grandad better.
+I remember being confused as to why there were no medicines available to make my grandad better.
 I continued in school, found an interest in biology, pharmacology, neuroscience, and dementia research seemed like the perfect fit for me when it came to my postgraduate research projects.
 My maternal grandmother was later diagnosed with Lewy Body dementia when I was studying for my MRes, and in fact studying Lewy body pathology in one of my lab rotations.
-I work in dementia in the hope that one day people and their loved ones will no longer have to suffer with this horrible disorder.
+I work in dementia in the hope that one day people and their loved ones will no longer have to suffer with this horrid disorder..

 What single piece of advice would you give to an early career researcher?

 Work hard!
 I’m a great believer in “the harder you work, the luckier you become”.
 And certainly, I’ve been very lucky with a lot of the opportunities I’ve had in science, but none of them would have come about without the hard work in the background.

 What book are you reading right now?
 Would you recommend it?